Risk management and internal control

 Risk management is embedded in our strategy and is considered important for achieving our operational targets.

-To safeguard the proper implementation and execution of the group’s strategy, our executive committee has set up internal risk management and control systems within Galapagos.
-The board of directors has delegated an active role to the audit committee members to monitor the design, implementation and effectiveness of these internal risk management and control systems.
+To safeguard the proper implementation and execution of the group’s strategy, our management board has set up internal risk management and control systems within Galapagos.
+The supervisory board has delegated an active role to the audit committee members to monitor the design, implementation and effectiveness of these internal risk management and control systems.
 The purpose of these systems is to manage in an effective and efficient manner the significant risks to which Galapagos is exposed.

 The internal risk management and control system is designed to ensure: